open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

-lesson of building Kubernetes federation systems in the Kuberentes community, in OCM we will be jumping out of the legacy centric, imperative architecture of [Kubefed v2](https://github.com/kubernetes-sigs/kubefed) and embracing the "master-agent" architecture which is identical to the original pattern of "master-kubelet" from Kubernetes.
+lesson of building Kubernetes federation systems in the Kuberentes community, in OCM we will be jumping out of the legacy centric, imperative architecture of [Kubefed v2](https://github.com/kubernetes-sigs/kubefed) and embracing the "hub-agent" architecture which is identical to the original pattern of "hub-kubelet" from Kubernetes.
 Hence, intuitively in OCM our multi-cluster control plane is modeled as a "Hub" and on the other hand each of the clusters being managed by the "Hub" will be a "Klusterlet" which is obviously inspired from the original name of "kubelet".
 Here's a more detailed clarification of